Azure/acr/docs/tasks/agentpool/README.md

 - **Agent Pools per Workload:** To serve different configurations, instance agent pools based on scale and tier options to serve different types of workloads.
 - **Hybrid Managed Pools:** Task pools are patched and maintained by Azure.
 Task pools provide a balance between reserved allocation without the need to maintain the individual VMs.

 ACR Task Agent Pools are currently previewed in WestUS2, SouthCentralUS, EastUS2 and EastUS.
-To participate in the private preview of Task Pools please [open a support ticket][open-support-ticket], specifying the subscription to be enabled.

 ## Prerequisites